We are the youth apologise for another day.

 We'll make it up to you, in the year 2000."

 The Year 2000.
 Flying cars, androids, faster-than-light space travel... oh wait, we don't have any of that yet.
 On the plus side, our computers didn't explode, after all.
 While New Year's 2000 came in with a bang, attitudes from The '90s lingered for the first year.
 For the United States (and arguably, to a lesser extent, the world), the decade politically started on September 11th, 2001 with the terrorist attacks on New York City and Washington, D.C., which not only launched the United States into two wars, but continues to be a lingering specter in global politics.
 It is possible this decade may have ended politically in late 2008, which saw the start of the worst economic crisis since The Great Depression, followed two months later by the election of Barack Obama as President.
-Culturally, the decade started kicking off somewhere around 1998-2002 with the continued rise of the internet, online music downloads, and reality shows, and ended somewhere around 2008-2010 with the rising prominence of the smartphone and social media sites like Twitter, Instagram, and Facebook becoming very popular.
-Depending on who you ask, may have officially ended around 2012, when "memes" made their way to solid popular culture status.
-Either way, the transitional period in was about 1998-2003 and the transitional period out was around 2009-2013.
+However, the feeling stayed until about the mid-2000s, when smartphones became more common.
+Alternatively, the political end of the decade could be seen as 2011, the year of The Arab Spring, Occupy Wall Street, and the death of Osama bin Laden.
+Culturally, the decade started kicking off somewhere around 1998-2003 with the continued rise of the internet, online music downloads, and reality shows, and ended somewhere around 2008-2010 with the rising prominence of the smartphone and social media sites like Twitter, Instagram, and Facebook becoming very popular.
+Depending on who you ask, may have officially ended around early 2007, when "memes" made their way to solid popular culture status.
+Either way, the transitional period in was about 1998-2003 and the transitional period out was around 2008-2013.

 See The War on Terror for the major wars of this decade.
 Note that, since The War on Terror has defined American and NATO-sphere foreign policy for almost all of this time, this decade has marked the arrival of Middle Eastern civilizations as societies to know about.
 For example, the Persian Gulf city of Dubai, in the United Arab Emirates, went through its boom during this decade.